-The following flow diagram illustrates the use of a secure captive web portal sign in via a clear SSID.
+Figure 3 illustrates the use of a secure captive web portal sign-in via a clear SSID.
 Best effort unsecured internet connectivity is provided upon successful authentication.

-Figure 3 - Subscriber Sign In on a Captive Portal via a Clear SSID
+Figure 3 - Subscriber Sign-In on a Captive Portal via a Clear SSID